Sensory Science Training Courses

 Apart from the Practical Research Project, modules run for four consecutive days and can be taken as individual courses.
 Successful completion of all six modules leads to the award of the Postgraduate Certificate in Sensory Science.
 Modules currently offered are:

-- Sensory Methods for Quality Control - 27 September 2017 (details below)
+- Sensory Methods for Quality Control workshop – 6 March 2019 (details below)

 1. Sensory Evaluation and Sensory Techniques (Sept and Feb)